 The Institute runs theological and research conferences, roundtables, seminars in Orthodox Christian Ecclesiology, Missiology and Catechetics, Liturgics, the History of church/society relations, Christian Anthropology, Philosophy, Biblical Studies, Sociology of Religion, Social Work and the Teaching of the faith.
 Since 2013, SFI has regularly held a Physics and Theology Conference with the participation scholar Alexey Starobinsky, one of the leading thinkers in modern cosmology, and other leading theoretical physicists.
 Since 1995, the Institute has run its annual Meeting of the Lord Research Conference for students, graduate students and younger teachers.

-SFI cooperates with well-known specialists from the Russian Academy of Sciences, Moscow State University, the Higher School of Economics, St. Petersburg State University, and other Russian and foreign institutes of higher learning, regularly participating in international theological and research forums, and co-hosting conferences on important contemporary topics for church and society, together with liberal arts universities, various Christian movements, museums, diocese and synodal departments of the ROC.
+SFI cooperates with well-known specialists from the Russian Academy of Sciences, Moscow State University, the Higher School of Economics, St Petersburg State University, and other Russian and foreign institutes of higher learning, regularly participating in international theological and research forums, and co-hosting conferences on important contemporary topics for church and society, together with liberal arts universities, various Christian movements, museums, diocese and synodal departments of the ROC.

-The research Journal of St. Philaret’s Institute is a scholarly review journal listed by the State Commission for Academic Degrees and Titles under the rubric, “Theology” (26.00.01).
+The Quarterly Journal of St. Philaret’s Institute is a scholarly review journal listed by the State Commission for Academic Degrees and Titles under the rubric, “Theology” (26.00.01).
 On a quarterly basis, the SFI Journal publishes articles from the fields of Theology and Philosophy, History, Biblical Studies, Liturgics, Sacramentology, Religious Studies and the Sociology of Religion.